pabloturati/CS344-Assignment4/README.md

 `./compileApp.sh`

-If successful, the `line_processor` file will be generated in the project root and then run:
+If successful, the `line_processor` binary file will be generated in the project root and then run:

-`testScript.sh`
+`./testScript.sh`

 ### Additional information about testing